SLongshaw/ParaSiF/README.md

-# ParaSiF - Parallel Partitioned Multi-physical Simulation Framework
+# ParaSiF - Parallel Partitioned Multi-physics Simulation Framework

-Parallel Partitioned Multi-physical Simulation Framework is developed based on the MUI library.
-It offers a platform where users can carry out multi-physical (mainly fluid-structure interaction) studies using supercomputers.
+Parallel Partitioned Multi-physics Simulation Framework is developed based on the MUI library.
+It offers a platform where users can carry out multi-physics (mainly fluid-structure interaction) studies using supercomputers.

-The framework uses a partitioned approach to couple two or more physical domains together for multi-physics simulations.
+The framework uses a partitioned approach to couple two or more physics domains together for multi-physics simulations.
 It takes several advantages of the MUI library:

-• Flexibility to select different solvers for each physical domain;
+• Flexibility to select different solvers for each physics domain;

-• Flexibility to extend the number of physical domains;
+• Flexibility to extend the number of physics domains;

-• Good scalability on communications among physical domains for large simulations;
+• Good scalability on communications among physics domains for large simulations;

 • Keeping the development of the coupled solvers decoupled.
 It allows for easier independent testing of each solver and avoids potential incompatibilities between two solvers (i.e if they both use a certain library X each one depends on a different version of it which are not compatible);